Radiocycle21/SQL_Practice_Portfolio/README.md

 --------------------------------------------------------------------------------------------------------------------

-Day: 3
+Day: 5

-Number of Problems solved: 39
+Number of Problems solved: 62

-number of days missed: 1

 --------------------------------------------------------------------------------------------------------------------